Phoenix is serious about shopping

 Shop all your favorite designers

 The biggest and most dazzling shopping center is Scottsdale Fashion Square.
 The expansive shopper's paradise has the favorite stores you recognize combined with top designer shops including Jimmy Choo, Ted Baker and Carolina Herrera, while Nordstrom, Barneys New York and Neiman Marcus fulfill the luxury experience.

 Kierland Commons on the Phoenix/Scottsdale border is home to popular shops, but many people go to enjoy ice cream and watch the dancing fountains.
 Eating at The Greene House is highly recommended, or at Zinc Bistro (with cuisine by local chef extraordinaire, Matt Carter), both at Kierland.

 Shop like a local

-- If you’re looking for a special piece for your home, Willows Home & Garden, and The French Bee will offer you lots of retail therapy.
+- If you’re looking for a special piece for your home, Willows Home & Garden, The French Bee and Aesthetics Interior Design-Furnishings will offer you lots of retail therapy.

 We asked local fashion designer Angela Johnson for her favorite shops and things to do around Phoenix, and her advice is worth taking: